mynameisunavailable/Chatgpt-Stream-Rescue/README.md

 🚀 Installation

-Download or clone this repo.
+1. Download or clone this repo.

-Go to chrome://extensions/ and enable "Developer mode".
+2. Go to chrome://extensions/ and enable "Developer mode".

-Click "Load unpacked" and select this folder.
+3. Click "Load unpacked" and select this folder.

 Enjoy not losing your last ChatGPT reply!

-📝 Support / Feedback

-Issues or feature requests?
-Open an issue or contact the maintainer.